Dionisiy/CA/introduction-to-htmlquiz.md

 `<title> Jane's Website </title>`

-Answer: It stores the webpage title for browser and search engine results
+**Answer**: It stores the webpage title for browser and search engine results

 This HTML anchor tag will not work.
 Why?